-– Chuck Koplick, presenting the Nancy K. Kaufman Award to Abby Flam
+Nancy K. Kaufman Award for Excellence in Volunteering: Abby Flam

-Robert Trestan, Recipient of the Warren B. Kohn Award for Outstanding Professional Jewish Community Relations
+Warren B. Kohn Award for Outstanding Professional Jewish Community Relations:

-As a civil rights leader and attorney for more than 25 years, Robert has prioritized developing community partnerships and initiatives that advocate for justice, equity and fair treatment for everyone.
-In his current role with the ADL, Robert is responsible for overseeing ADL’s program delivery, community relations, and advocacy initiatives across the region.
+Robert Trestan is the Regional Director of ADL New England with responsibility for overseeing ADL’s program delivery, community relations, and advocacy initiatives across the region.
+As a civil rights leader and attorney for more than 25 years, he has prioritized developing community partnerships and initiatives that advocate for justice, equity and fair treatment for everyone.
 Robert was recently appointed to the Massachusetts Governor’s Task Force on Hate Crimes.